adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 So let's break down what David is correctly saying.

-## Augmenting Host and Native objects
+## 1. Augmenting Host and Native objects is a bad idea

 It's well known that messing with host objects [[0](#ref0)] and to a slightly lesser extent, native objects [[1](#ref1)] is an ill-advised technique that's prone to error.
 Polyfills rely on this technique and so they are, by their very nature, prone to error.

-## Implementing entire standard
+## 2. Over exertion in having to implement entire standard

 When you choose the polyfill technique, you paint yourself into a corner by having to recreate the entire standard.
-This has made the job significantly harder (perhaps impossible) and is rarely needed to meet the feature requirements.
-This is why context is important.
+This has made the job significantly harder, perhaps impossible *and* is often unnecessary to build the feature you want.
+This is why context is so important.
+Let's explore this further with two examples...

-### Polyfill implementation for `Array.prototype.forEach`
+### 2.1 Easy example: `Array.prototype.forEach`

-In short, this works.
+`Array.prototype.forEach` is one of the easier polyfills to write, and in short the following is a working a solution:

 	// If not already defined and function dependencies are available if(!Array.prototype.forEach && TypeError && !!Function.prototype.call) {